Buckell/RankFlags/README.md

 Removes a rank flag from the specified user.

 #### !listrankflags \<user\> \<flag\>
-Removes a rank flag from the specified user.
+Lists the specified user's rank flags.

 ## Integrating With Other Addons
 You'll need to do a little bit of work to use rank flags.
 Any "player" arguments can be replaced with a Steam ID.
 Be weary when using Steam IDs as they are not cached and require a database query; don't use them in "high performance" contexts.
 The following functions are the most useful: